kiba/Writings/atg/chp10_research_and_development.md

 It was also a test facility for a very important project.

+Doctor Samantha Carter and her commanding officer walked away from the stargate, the pool disappearing.

 "Are there magnets involved?"
-O'Neill said.
+O'Neill joked.

-Doctor Samantha Carter gave the colonel a bemused look.
-"Yeah, electromagnetic forces are involved," she gave the Colonel a straight answer.
+"Yes, sir.
+We're using magnets," Carter answered it straight.

+"You know, I expect either a very complicated answer, or a joke answer."

+"Electromagnetism is a force we work with everyday.
+It would be very strange if it didn't involve magnets."

-"So, this test will give us honking space guns we can shoot our enemies with."
+"So, about the hyperspace drive; that will give us the ability to touch our enemies, right?"

-"That's not actually correct, sir.
-It will give our weapon platforms an ability to touch our enemies.
-At least the first step of it anyway."
+"It's only a very small component.
+The test will generate a hyperspace window to enter.
+We will need to use some sort of thrusters to move inside of it."

+"I thought the hyperspace drive is responsible for moving inside hyperspace?"

+"Not at all.
+All the drive can do is dive into a certain layer of subspace.
+The deeper you go, the faster you can go using the same thrusters, but the harder it is to maintain a hyperspace window."

+The duo met up with the engineers for the project, and they walked to a hangar where an Alkesh was located.

-The Al'kesh, the workhorse of the galaxy, can be found pretty much anywhere there's Goa'uld.
+The Al'kesh was the workhorse of the Goa'uld empire, and it can be found pretty much anywhere there's Goa'uld.
 It served a wide variety of roles, everything from bombing, to scouting, and cargo delivery.
-It was also much more plentiful and often less secured than a typical Ha'tak mothership.
+It was also much more plentiful and often less secured than a typical Ha'tak mothership, and just as reliable and long lasting.

 Thus, it was an ideal vehicle to steal.
 Thankfully, the SGC did not have to raid a Goa'uld base to get one.
 The Tok'ra gifted the SGC not just one, but three for the SGC to study and reverse engineer.